 The beauty of renting a bike where you plan to ride the bike is the ease of transportation.
 For the most part, bikes can be transported in one of four ways.
 In a pickup truck.
 By taking the front wheel off and trying to ‘Tetris’ it into your sedan.
 By a car-mounted bike rack (usually expensive).
 Or strapped sketchily to the top of your vehicle to then be forever viewed as a menace to society by the local community.
 Your face may even end up on the front page of the newspaper if you’re not careful with the last option.
 OR, you can rent a bike in the Stratton Village and ride it over to the lift.
 The choice is yours.

-First Run in the Stratton Village handles all of the bike rentals.
-At the shop, you’ll find three different options available for a variety of riding styles and skills.
+First Run in the Stratton Village handles all of the bike rentals out of the Junior Mountain Sports School.
+You’ll find three different options available for a variety of riding styles and skills.
 While 120mm of travel (this is how much your shocks move up and down) may be the minimum amount of travel you want, the rental fleet contains bikes with 160mm and 170mm of travel, ideal for Stratton’s trails.
 Think of travel like hitting a large pothole in the road.
 Would you rather absorb it glide over the pothole in a lifted Jeep (large amounts of travel), or send your head through the ceiling of your new Corvette (low amounts of travel)?
-More travel equals a smoother ride on the trails.
+More travel equals a smoother ride on mountain trails.

 Remember how easy it was to show up and ride?
-While it’s just as easy to check-out of the park for the day.
-When you’re done riding the trails, roll your bike back to First Run and place it in the rack.
+While it’s just as easy to check out of the park for the day.
+Roll your bike back to the Junior Mountain Sports School and place it in the rack when you’re done riding the trails.
 Drop off your pads and you’re finished.
-Now it’s time for dinner at Mulligan’s or Village Pie.
-Or how about apres at Bar 802 or Green Door Pub in the Village?
+Now it’s time for dinner at Mulligan’s or an apres at Bar 802 or Green Door Pub in the Village.
 You can hit all the spots if you want because you’re going to feel the need to tell everyone about how incredible your day of sending it was.
 When you rent there is no need to mess with getting a dirty bike back in your car or truck, or end up on the front page of the newspaper.

-Benefits to a Full Suspenion Bike on the Trails
+Benefits to a Full Suspension Bike on the Trails

 When you rent a full suspension mountain bike, not only are you going to look cooler, but the bike itself offers so many benefits on the trail that we could start a new blog post on tires alone.
 Let’s cover a few, for now, to get you started.